-The Group's and the Company's exposure to cash flow interest rate risks arises mainly from floating rate borrowings.
-The Group manages these cash flow interest rate risks by maintaining a prudent mix of fixed and floating rate borrowings and using floating-to-fixed interest rate swaps.
+The Group's and the Company's exposure to cash flow interest rate risk arises mainly from floating rate borrowings.
+The Group manages its cash flow interest rate risk by maintaining a prudent mix of fixed and floating rate borrowings and using floating-to-fixed interest rate swaps.

-The Group enters into interest rate swaps with the same critical terms as the hedged item, such as reference rate, reset dates, payment dates, maturities and notional amount.
-The Group does not hedge 100% of its loans, therefore the hedged item is identified as a proportion of the outstanding amount of the borrowings.
-As all critical terms matched during the year, the economic relationship was 100% effective.
+As at 30 June 2021, the Group entered into an interest rate swap with the same critical terms as the hedged item, such as reference rates, reset dates, payment dates, maturity and notional amount.
+The Group did not hedge 100% of its loans, therefore the hedged item was identified as a proportion of the outstanding amount of the borrowings.
+As all critical terms matched during the financial year, the economic relationship was 100% effective.